NAICNO/Jobanalyzer/production/jobanalyzer-server/README.md

 spun down on the analysis host by killing it with TERM.
 Once it is down the executable can be replaced and the start script `start-sonalyzed.sh` can be run to start new server.

-`sonalyzed` must also be spun down for updates to `cluster-config.json`, `sonalyzed-config`, all of the cluster configuration files `scripts/$cluster/$cluster-config.json`, and all the password files.
+`sonalyzed` must also be spun down for updates to `sonalyzed-config`, anything in `cluster-config`, and the password files in `secrets/`.

 ## Setting up, activating and maintaining `naicreport`